 At a minimum:

 Instructors may also include announcements, messages, and post course content via

 It is very important to check your student email account frequently and to access your canvas to complete your coursework online.

-Adapted Testing - In the event that instructors need to deliver exams online, students are responsible to contact the instructor via email to request extended time along with presenting the Services Agreement (now called the Academic Accommodation Plan).
-Reasonable notice must be given to the professor when making such request.
+In the event that instructors need to deliver exams online, students are responsible to contact the instructor via email to request extended time, along with presenting their Academic Accommodation Plan (AAP).
+Reasonable notice must be given to the instructor when making such request.
 Instructors have been provided information with how to make adjustments to the timer on Canvas.

-Notetaker/Shared Notes – If you have an approved accommodation for shared notes or notetaker, notify your instructor via email along with presenting your Services Agreement (now called the Academic Accommodation Plan) to request access to any PowerPoint, lecture notes or recordings of lecture.
+If you have an approved accommodation for note taking assistance, notify your instructor via email along with presenting your Academic Accommodation Plan (AAP) to request access to any PowerPoint, lecture notes or recordings of lecture.
 If you have questions regarding ways of accessing notes, please schedule an appointment with a DSPS counselor.